 GUI Annual Conferences

-Growing Up in Ireland – the National Longitudinal Study of Children, held its twelfth annual research conference on Thursday 22nd October 2020.
+Growing Up in Ireland held its twelfth annual research conference on Thursday 22nd October 2020.
 For the first time, the conference was held as a virtual web event.

 Details of this and all previous conferences (including abstracts and slides) can be accessed via the main conference page.